 “The results of the IPSCSG study may allow doctors to provide a more individualised assessment for patients in terms of the rate of disease progression; and also the risk of developing bile duct malignancy, which has direct implications in evaluating future cancer surveillance strategies.
 Perhaps most striking, we found that the development of ulcerative colitis is a critical determinant of liver disease progression, which stresses the importance of a good colonoscopy in all newly diagnosed patients with PSC.”

 Talking about the impact of the study findings on research, Dr. Trivedi continued by explaining that,

 “Additionally, our study could refine the way in which patients are studied in future clinical trials, as we can now clearly see different patterns of disease behaviour emerge.
 We identify individuals at high risk (large bile duct disease with concurrent ulcerative colitis), an intermediate risk group (those with without gut inflammation, or who have Crohn’s disease), and a relatively low risk population (patients with only the small bile ducts in the liver involved).
 When evaluating the impact of new potential therapies in PSC, we must be therefore be mindful that the rates of disease progression vary according to phenotype, and future analysis must be refined by individual patient groups.”

 All patients of any age with PSC in the UK are welcome to join the UK-PSC Study.
-There are now 221 centres or hospitals signed up to take PSC patients' biological samples already.
+There are now 221 centres or hospitals signed up to take PSC patients’ biological samples already.
 Nearly 2,500 UK PSC patients are registered and our results have been combined with those collected internationally via the International PSC Study Group in studies like this one.
-Please e-mail the UK-PSC Project Manager Bridget Bell Bridget.Bell@nhs.net (or call her on 0121 371 8101) to join.
+Please e-mail the UK-PSC Project Manager (or call 0121 371 8101) to join).